Oregon Museum of Science and Industry: 21st century

 In 2004, the Turbine Hall was closed from September through November for renovations in which the Discovery Space and Technology Lab changed places and a new Inventors Ballroom was added.
 Also added were a small staging area for public exhibit demonstrations and a bridge connecting a new metal staircase with the mezzanine exhibits.

 The museum started planning for an expansion of the facility in 2006.
 In 2008, OMSI began finalizing the plans for the expansion, which was estimated to cost about $500 million and would double the size of the museum.
 They began working to secure the funds for the expansion in 2009, but decided to hold off on the plans in 2010 after the poor economy had made it difficult to try to raise funds for the project.
 In 2023, the city of Portland Design Commission approved a new hub in Central Eastside.
 This hub would be designed for science learning, arts, and culture.
 These plans would renovate a 10-block district and construct 1,200 units of housing space (with a focus on Indigenous heritage) and public green space.

-The OMNIMAX dome theater closed in September 2013 for conversion into a conventional flat-screen movie theater that is not IMAX but still has an extra-large screen, about four stories tall.
-Renamed the Empirical Theater, it reopened in December 2013.
+The OMNIMAX dome theater, an IMAX theatre located within the premises, closed in September of 2013 to be converted into a traditional flat-screen theatre.
+The current screen is classified as a Premium large format (PLF) screen, measuring approximately four stories in height.
+The theatre was officially renamed to the 'Empirical Theater' and reopened in December 2013.

 As part of the COVID-19 pandemic, the museum received between $2 million and $5 million in federally backed small business loans from Heritage Bank as part of the Paycheck Protection Program.